Micro-Sensys/samples-doc_transponders_unix/README.md

 > For details on DOC communication check [Useful Links](#Useful-Links)

-## Requirements
-* IDE
-* Micro-Sensys RFID reader
-* Any HF or UHF transponder

-## Implementation
-This code shows how to read/write transponders in UNIX systems.
-> The recommended way is to use the Java library available (See [Useful Links](#Useful-Links)).
-> If this is not possible, there are some samples available on how to communicate with our RFID readers using low level protocol.
-This protocol is only available on request.
-[Contact](#Contact) us with your requirements and we will try to support you.

 ## Available sample codes
 This repository contains subfolders for different languages
  * [.NET](dotnet)